yolandazhang18/Dog_Breed_Classifier/README.md

 * A list of string-valued dog breed names for translating labels, `dog_names`

 Import human images and create: <br>
-A numpy array of human image file paths, `human_files`
+A Numpy array of human image file paths, `human_files`

 ### **Step 1: Detect Human**
 Create and assess a human face detector to detect human faces in images using OpenCV's implementation of Haar feature-based cascade classifiers.
 One of these detectors have been downloaded and stored in the haarcascades directory.

 ### **Step 2: Detect Dogs**
-* Pre-process the dog images and use a pre-trained ResNet-50 model to make predictions.
+* Pre-process the dog images and use a pre-trained ResNet-50 model to detect dogs in the images.
-* Create and assess the dog detection model.
+* Create and assess the dog detector.

 ### **Step 3: Create a CNN to Classify Dog Breeds (from Scratch)**